nditech/apollo/README.md

 ### Application Configuration Settings

 Each deployment installation can be further customized by modifying the contents of the `settings.ini` file.
-The syntax is for each setting to use the header listed below with an equal sign and then its value, for example `SSL_REQUIRED=False` or `TIMEZONE=Africa/Lagos`.
+The syntax is for each setting to use the header listed below with an equal sign and then its value, for example `PREFERRED_URL_SCHEME=https` or `TIMEZONE=Africa/Lagos`.
 Here are a collection of settings parameters and sample values together with an explanation of what they do.

 **SECRET_KEY**
 (e.g. LBZyd8EY80mALqb7bl8o3da8)